CCrocilla/sweet_and_sour/README.md

 ### Deployment

 - ### **Github**
-The repository for the project Sweet & Sour has been created using Github using the following steps:
+The repository for the project Sweet & Sour has been created using Github using the following procedures:
 1. Create a Github account [Github.com](https://github.com/)
 2. In the top left Github Home Page click on the green New Button in order to create a new repository
 3. Select the Template if available (Example: Code-Institute-Org/gitpod-full-template)
 4. Choose the Repository name
-5. Then Click on the Create Repository Button in order to create the repository
+5. Click on the Create Repository Button in order to create the repository
 6. Install the Gitpod Extension in your browser
-7. Once Gitpod Extension has been installed, accessing the repository previously created, click on the Gitpod Button as shown in the screenshot below:
+7. Once Gitpod Extension has been installed, accessing the repository previously created, click on the Gitpod Button
 8. A new page will be opened and the Workspace will be created
-9. Let's code

 - ### **GitHub Pages**
 The project was deployed to GitHub Pages using the following steps:
 1. Log in to GitHub and locate the GitHub Repository created
-2. Click on the Setting Button as shown in the screenshot below:
+2. Click on the Setting Button
 3. On the left menu bar, click on the "Pages" Tab
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Main"
-5. The page will automatically refresh.
+5. The page will automatically refresh
-6. When the website is disployed, on top of this page you can see the link of the live website.
+6. When the website is disployed, on top of this page you can see the link of the live website

 - ### **Forking the GitHub Repository**
-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps:
 1. Log in to GitHub and locate the GitHub Repository
-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button
-3. You should now have a copy of the original repository in your GitHub account.
+3. You should now have a copy of the original repository in your GitHub account

 - ### **Local Clone**